-Funding Source: State general funds and special funds.
+Funding Source: State general funds.

-Fiscal 2006 Budget: \$1.7 million in general funds.
+Fiscal 2007 Budget: \$1.7 million in general funds.

-- Eligibility: The program serves Maryland residents who are low-income families, in danger of becoming homeless, or in need of emergency housing.
+Eligibility: The program serves Maryland residents who are low-income families, in danger of becoming homeless, or in need of emergency housing.
 Incomes of households cannot exceed 30 percent of the statewide or area median income, whichever is higher.
-In the Baltimore region, which includes Anne Arundel, Baltimore, Carroll, Harford, Howard, and Queen Anne's counties, and Baltimore City, the income limit is \$20,318 per year for a three-person household.
-In the Washington region, which includes Calvert, Charles, Frederick, Montgomery, and Prince George's counties, the income limit is \$24,100 per year for a three-person household.
+In the Baltimore region, which includes Anne Arundel, Baltimore, Carroll, Harford, Howard, and Queen Anne's counties, and Baltimore City, the income limit is \$20,493 per year for a three-person household.
+In the Washington region, which includes Calvert, Charles, Frederick, Montgomery, and Prince George's counties, the income limit is \$24,400 per year for a three-person household.
 Cecil County has a \$20,500 income limit per year for a three-person household.
-The remaining counties all have \$20,318 per year income limits for a three-person household. - Participants: The fiscal 2006 budget expects about 1,000 households will receive assistance.
+The remaining counties all have a \$20,493 per year income limit for a three-person household.

+Participants: The fiscal 2007 budget expects about 700 households will receive assistance.

 Value of Benefit: The value of the benefit is based on household size and region.
 The median value statewide is \$250 per month.
-In the high cost region (defined under Regional Variations section), for a three- to four-person household, the benefit is \$300 per month.
+In the high cost region, for a three- to four-person household, the benefit is \$300 per month.
 In the medium cost region, for a three- to four-person household, the benefit is \$250 per month.
 In the low cost region, for a three- to four-person household, the benefit is \$175 per month.
 Payments may be increased or decreased up to 10 percent at the discretion of the local jurisdiction.